Djokovic Trains As Australian Open Dream Hangs In Balance - UrduPoint

 Djokovic Trains As Australian Open Dream Hangs In Balance

-Tennis superstar Novak Djokovic trained at the Australian Open venue Tuesday in search of a record 21st Grand Slam but his dream hung in the balance as the government pondered cancelling his visa, again
+Tennis superstar Novak Djokovic trained at the Australian Open venue Tuesday for his attempt to win a record 21st Grand Slam but his dream hung in the balance as the government pondered cancelling his visa, again

-Melbourne, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2022 ) :Tennis superstar Novak Djokovic trained at the Australian Open venue Tuesday in search of a record 21st Grand Slam but his dream hung in the balance as the government pondered cancelling his visa, again.
+Melbourne, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2022 ) :Tennis superstar Novak Djokovic trained at the Australian Open venue Tuesday for his attempt to win a record 21st Grand Slam but his dream hung in the balance as the government pondered cancelling his visa, again.

 But the immigration minister said he may annul Djokovic's visa once more.

-The unvaccinated 34-year-old Serbian ace says he is determined to stay in Melbourne and compete in the Australian Open, which starts in six days.
+The 34-year-old Serbian ace says he is determined to stay in Melbourne and compete in the Australian Open, which starts on January 17.

 "I flew here to play at one of the most important events we have in front of the amazing fans," Djokovic said on Instagram Monday.